mixiotez/inspirational-homepage/README.md

 * Netlify

 ## Approach
-Created a raw outline of general goals and a general roadmap, and went from there:
+Created a raw outline of general goals and a general roadmap and went from there:

 <img width="456" alt="image" src="https://github.com/mikempala/inspirational-homepage/assets/16872893/43ac28c3-12e1-448e-9a3a-6b777b57d5ee">

 ## Limitations
-APIs are demo-only, and they allow a limited number of fetches per hour or month.
+APIs are demo-only, allowing limited fetches per hour or month.

 ## Improvements
 * Create UI first, then hook components to their API.